top of page

 Crying, Grief, and the Healing We Don’t Talk About

 What especially resonates with me about grief is the part about crying.
 You know, those moments when tears just appear, and your first instinct - or maybe someone else’s - is to hand over a tissue.
 We do it because we care, right?
-But sometimes what we’re really saying, without even meaning to, is: “Don’t cry.”
-“Please stop - this feels uncomfortable.”
-Tears aren't weakness And here’s the thing: crying is one of the most human, sacred, and physiologically wise things we can d
+But sometimes what we’re really conveying, without even meaning to, is: “Don’t cry”, “Please stop - this feels uncomfortable.”
+Tears aren't weakness And here’s the thing: crying is one of the most human, sacred, and physiologically wise things we ca

 Darrell Collett